bpires/handbook/js/index.md

 getData()
 ```

-If the function body contains just a single statement, you can omit the parentheses and write all on a single line:
+If the function body contains just a single statement, you can omit the parentheses and write it all on a single line:

 ```js
 const getData = () => console.log('hi!')